Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 <figure>
   <img src="media/species-selector.png" />
   <figcaption>
-    The Species selector landing page showing a search box and icons of the 42 most popular species.
+    The Genome selector landing page showing a search box and icons of the 42 most popular species.
   </figcaption>
 </figure>